-9. S. is a woman from Swaziland.
-Her daughter and son, T. and C., are derivatives on her application for asylum, and they are also independently eligible for asylum.
+17. S. is a woman from Swaziland.
+Her daughter and son, T. and C., are derivatives on her application for asylum.
 Their merits hearing is on June 16, 2021.
-S., T., and C. speak English and live in Chicago, IL.
+S., T., and C. speak English and live in Chicago, Illinois.
 (15-0099771) (15-0099890) (15-0099891)

 S.'s husband began to abuse her in 2006, after he demanded that she live with his parents and she refused.
 S.'s husband and his parents insulted her, told her she had to do what they demanded because they paid a dowry for her, and her husband slapped her in the face multiple times.
 After this incident, S.'s husband began to abuse S. constantly and often called her a prostitute and accused her of sleeping with other men.
 He also frequently sexually abused her.
 S.'s husband beat their daughter and said he was teaching her how to be a good wife.
 In 2012, S. decided to cancel her husband's access to her bank account because his reckless spending was leaving her with no money to support her family.
 When her husband found out what she had done, he attacked her with a machete in the street, but S. managed to escape after a passerby helped her.
 After this incident, S.'s husband took their children and placed them in the care of his parents.
 He forbid S. from having any access to them and told her he would kill her if she ever saw their kids again.
 S. tried filing for divorce, but the court magistrate told her that she should return to her husband and denied her request.
 In May 2015, S. picked her children up from school and fled with them to the United States.
 NIJC timely filed S.'s asylum application with the immigration court.
-In order to preserve all possible forms of relief for S.'s children, her pro bono attorneys should plan to file independent applications for asylum for T. and C. with the immigration court prior to the merits hearing.
 All affidavits and supporting materials will be due 15 days prior to S.'s merits hearing in 2021.

-10. R. is a woman from Guatemala.
-Her two children, G. and T., are derivatives on her application for asylum, and they are also independently eligible for asylum.
+18. R. is a woman from Guatemala.
+Her two children, G. and T., are derivatives on her application for asylum.
 Their merits hearing is on July 21, 2022.
 R. speaks Chuj and Spanish and lives in Southern Indiana.
 (17-0121318) (17-0121553) (17-0121552)

 R. married her husband when she was around 14 years old.
 Shortly after their marriage, R.'s husband began abusing her.
 He and his mother insulted her, threatened her, and beat her.
 Her husband controlled her and tried to force her to miscarry.
 When R.'s husband went to the United States, his mother continued to physically abuse R. until R. moved out of the house.
 During this time, R.'s father-in-law attempted to rape her and R. learned that her son has serious heart problems.
 R.'s husband was deported back to Guatemala, where he continued to beat her, attempted to kill her, and tried to kidnap her daughter.
 When R. tried to escape his abuse, he threatened her life, and R.'s family and community did not support her in leaving her marriage.
 Fearing for her life, R. fled to the United States.
 NIJC timely filed R.'s application for asylum with the immigration court.
-In order to preserve all possible forms of relief for R.'s children, her pro bono attorneys should plan to file independent applications for asylum for G. and T. with the immigration court prior to the merits hearing.
 All affidavits and supporting materials for R.'s case will be due prior to her merits hearing in 2022.

-11. N. is a woman from Guatemala.
-N.'s daughter, F., is a derivative on her application for asylum and is also independently eligible for asylum.
+19. N. is a woman from Guatemala.
+N.'s daughter, F., is a derivative on her application for asylum.
 N.'s merits hearing is on August 29, 2022.
-N. and F. speak Kanjobal and live in Chicago.
+N. and F. speak Kanjobal and live in Chicago, Illinois.
 NIJC will assist her attorneys in identifying an interpreter.
 (18-0129734) (18-0130545)